Benghazi: Religion

 The predominant religion in Benghazi is Islam.
-Practically all of the city's inhabitants are Sunni Muslims.
+Almost all of the city's inhabitants are Sunni Muslims.
 During Islamic holidays such as Ramadan, most abstain from food; restaurants are usually empty during the day, with the exception of some expatriates and tourists.
-Alcohol is banned by law in Benghazi and throughout Libya in accordance with Islamic principles.
-The conservative Islamic nature of Benghazi creates a strong sense of family life in the city – practically all teenagers and young adults live at home until they get married.
-Many Muslims in Benghazi adhere to the traditional Maliki school of religious law, however much less so than in decades past.
-In recent years, more people are beginning to practice Salafism with the spread of literalist inclined Islamic television channels.
-It is not uncommon therefore to see woman wearing black niqabs and men with full beards in Benghazi because of the existence of such schools, although not exclusively for that purpose.
+Alcohol is banned by law in Benghazi and throughout Libya in accordance with government regulations.
+The often conservative nature of Benghazi creates a strong sense of family life in the city; most teenagers and young adults live at home until they get married, though that is changing in recent years.
+Many Muslims in Benghazi adhere to the traditional Maliki school of religious law; however, it is much less so than in the past decades.
+Benghazi is said to be the most “liberal” city out of all Libya.
 The Senussi order from which the royal dynasty sprang has traditionally enjoyed strong support in Benghazi and the Cyrenaica.

-For Muslims, there are many mosques throughout Benghazi; the oldest and best known such as the Atiq and Osman mosques are located in and around the medina.
+For Muslims, there are many mosques throughout Benghazi; the oldest and best known (such as the Atiq and Osman mosques) are located in and around the medina.

 There is also a small Christian community in the city.
 The Roman Catholic Apostolic Vicariate of Benghazi's Franciscan Church of the Immaculate Conception serves Benghazi's Latin Catholic community of roughly 4,000; there is also a decommissioned cathedral church (1929–1939; closed 1977; currently abandoned).
 For Egyptian Copts, there is a Coptic Orthodox church (which was formerly the grand synagogue) with two serving priests.

-Jews lived in Benghazi, as they did elsewhere in Libya, from Roman times until 1967 when most were airlifted out after a series of riots in the years after the 1948 Arab–Israeli War.
-There are no Jews remaining in Libya today.
+Jews have lived in Benghazi, as they did elsewhere in Libya, from Roman times until 1967 when most were airlifted out after a series of riots in the years after the 1948 Arab–Israeli War.
+However, there are no Jews remaining in Libya today.

 Education

 The oldest university in Libya is the University of Libya, founded by royal decree in 1955.
 It was initially housed in the royal Al Manar Palace before receiving its own campus in 1968.
 It was later split and became known as University of Benghazi.
 There are some private universities such as Libyan International Medical University.

 Education in Benghazi, as throughout Libya, is compulsory and paid entirely by taxpayers.
 Compulsory education continues until ninth grade.
 There are many public primary and secondary schools scattered throughout the city, as well as some private schools.

-University education is also paid entirely by taxpayers for all Libyan citizens in Benghazi.
-There are many other foreign schools such as Benghazi European School and private schools.

-The country's largest library, containing over 300,000 volumes, is affiliated with the university.